About Us

 e.
 Training and communication

-The Group has established a whistleblowing (“WB”) policy to provide a clear direction for whistle-blowers to raise concerns with regard to any suspected wrongdoing, bribery or corruption.
+The Group has established a whistleblowing (“WB”) policy to provide a clear direction for whistle-blowers to raise concerns with regard to improper conduct.
 The WB policy provides assurance to whistle-blowers who are employees of the Group that they will be protected against reprisal and/or retaliation from their immediate superiors or heads of departments/divisions, in line with the Whistleblower Protection Act 2010.
-The GIU is responsible for managing complaints (received from various channels available including e.g. WB official e-mail address, WB online form and letter to the Chairman of AC).
-A copy of ABAC policy is published on the Company’s website.
+The GIU is responsible for managing complaints (received from various channels available, including e.g. WB official e-mail address, WB online form, and letters to the Chairman of AC).
+A copy of the WB policy is published on the Company’s website.

 REVIEW OF THE STATEMENT BY EXTERNAL AUDITORS